rails-girls-summer-of-code/summer-of-code/CONTRIBUTING.md

 ```

 To see the site locally, just head to `http://localhost:4000` in your browser.
-You're ready to go!
+If you are new to Jekyll, you can find more about it [here](http://jekyllrb.com/docs/home/).
+Otherwise, you're ready to go!

 ## Reporting a bug